syncfusion-content/javascript-docs/js/Maps/Map-Elements.md

 ## Legend

-A legend is a key used on a map, contains swatches of symbols with descriptions.
+A legend is a key used on a map that contains swatches of symbols with descriptions.
 It provides valuable information for interpreting what the map is displaying and can be represented in various colors, shapes or other identifiers based on the data.
 It gives a breakdown of what each symbol represents throughout the map.

 ### Visibility

 The Legends can be made visible by setting the `showLegend` property of legendSettings to true.

-### Positioning of Legend
+### Positioning of the Legend

 The legend can be positioned in two ways.